PEERS 2019 Annual Report

-As of the end of 2018, PEERS has provided inspiration and education to many millions of caring people around the globe for 13 years.
-Over this time, we are thrilled to have received a cumulative total of about 30 million visits and 50 million page views to our websites.
+As of the end of 2019, PEERS has provided inspiration and education to many millions of caring people around the globe for 14 years.
+Over this time, we are thrilled to have received a cumulative total of over 30 million visits and 52 million page views to our websites.
 PEERS continues to touch countless people's hearts and make a difference in our world in a most meaningful way.

-Google's search engine changes hit our most popular website hardest of all.
-Compared with 2017, WantToKnow.info, experienced an decrease of 16% in the number of visits in 2018, with only 972,000 visits to the site (2,700 visits a day), the first time it has been under one million since 2007.
-The website is down almost 2/3 from a high of 2.8 million visits in 2013.
-Even so, since 2006 WantToKnow.info has received over 20 million visits and continues to educate and empower thousands of people worldwide very day.
-And the last three months have shown big improvement.
+The increased number of website visits early in the year helped to lift the statistics of our most popular websites.
+Compared with 2018, WantToKnow.info, experienced an increase of 12% in the number of visits in 2019, with almost 1.1 million visits to the site (3,000 visits a day).
+Yet the website is still down 60% from a high of 2.8 million visits in 2013.
+Even so, since 2006 WantToKnow.info has received over 22 million visits and continues to educate and empower thousands of people worldwide very day.

-Most of our other websites experienced an increase in visit numbers to varying degrees.
-Only two websites beside WantToKnow.info had decreases.
-The Personal Growth Courses website increased by 70% to 205,000 visits, our second highest, while the Web of Love website posted a 34% gain for 94,000 visits, our third highest.
+Our second and third most popular sites also had significant increases.
+The Personal Growth Courses website increased by 60% to 322,000 visits, and the Web of Love website posted a 25% gain for 119,000 visits.
 The PEERS websites continue to make a difference in people's lives.
 We regularly receive supportive and grateful feedback on our websites, email lists, and online courses.
 Here is one more of the many wonderful emails of support we received this year.

 The Personal Growth Courses

 Since the launch our first online course in 2007, over 330 individuals have now registered and completed one of our four free courses, while thousands more have done so without registering.
 And almost every registered participant gives glowing reviews upon completion of a course.